1simjustin/BB_Wind_Testing/README.md

 ### Python Setup

 This code uses the [PySerial](https://pypi.org/project/pyserial/) library.
-Install it using
+Install it using the following.
 ```
 sudo pip3 install pyserial
 ```
-prior to following steps.

 ### ROS2 Setup